aryanxshah/neural_network_machine_learning/README.md

 Copy code
 from zipfile import ZipFile

-# Specify the correct path to your downloaded ZIP file
-dataset = '/Users/aryan/GitHub Projects/face-mask-dataset.zip'
+check file path (this is personal to your machine) dataset = '/Users/aryan/GitHub Projects/face-mask-dataset.zip'

-# Extract the contents of the ZIP file
+Extract zip files
 with ZipFile(dataset, 'r') as zip:
     zip.extractall('/Users/aryan/GitHub Projects/face-mask-dataset')
     print('The dataset is extracted')